shahzaibkhalid/modaljs/README.md

 ## Found any Errors?

-If you find any inconsistency in any language, raise an Issue and I'll fix it.
+If you find any error, please raise an Issue and I'll fix it.

 ## Developer